 “Might as well be already, ” he said, not excited by the idea.

 “What do you mean?”
 I asked.
-I expected a yes or no answer to the marriage question.
+I expected a yes, no or maybe answer to the marriage question.

 “She’s making plans.
 Booked a wedding venue, told her parents, and her Mum told mine.”
 He said.